 Not long ago, however, I was introduced to the Plainfield Tri Kappa Gingerbread Christmas at the Plainfield High School Fieldhouse, and I was pleasantly surprised by how this annual Hendricks County event can take the pain out of shopping during the holidays.

-My reasons for disliking Christmas shopping are important because they lead to why the Plainfield Tri Kappa Gingerbread Christmas on Saturday, Dec.
-3 from 9 a.m. to 3 p.m. is such a great event.
+My reasons for disliking Christmas shopping are important because they lead to why the Plainfield Tri Kappa Gingerbread Christmas held the first Saturday in December every year from 9 a.m. to 3 p.m. is such a great event.

 I Have a Long Shopping List

 I have a wife, two kids, my parents, a sister, my parents-in-law, a brother-in-law and his wife, nieces, a nephew, friends, a boss, my kids' teachers, coworkers and several holiday parties to attend that involve bringing gifts.
 That's a lot of people with a lot of different interests.
 In order to find gifts for all those people, I normally have to travel all over creation to countless stores.

 The Gingerbread Christmas solves that problem for me.

 I can't even begin to count how many different artists, crafters and vendors are at the Gingerbread Christmas.
 Let's just say that there are tons of them.
 Bajillions, perhaps.
 (Editor's note: it's actually over 130 booths.
 We're pretty sure that "bajillions" is not a real number.)

 But they're all in one place at Plainfield High School.
 One-stop shopping!
 Now you're speaking my language!
 All of those varying interests of the people on my shopping list?
 Not a problem at Gingerbread Christmas.